wangyihaier/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 9. On the Power BI output blade, enter the following:

    - **Output alias**: Set to powerbi.

    - Select **Authorize** to authorize the connection to your Power BI account.
-When prompted in the popup window, enter the account credentials you used to create your Power BI account in [Before the Hands-on Lab, Task 1](#task-1-provision-power-bi).
+When prompted in the popup window, enter the account credentials you used to create your Power BI account in [Before the hands-on lab setup guide, Task 1](./Before%20the%20HOL%20-%20Internet%20of%20Things.md).

      ![Power BI new output blade.
 Output alias is selected and contains powerbi.
 Authorize button is highlighted.](media/stream-analytics-job-outputs-add-power-bi-authorize.png 'Power BI new output blade')